BenMaltby/Slang/README.md

 # Slang (Stack-Lang)

 made to learn the stages of language translation.
-Kind of esoteric language, but is not turing complete.
+Just for fun 👍

 Stages:
 ---------